-Looking at the free offerings, these include Mind Hurdles: Mystery Number – a set of ‘number mysteries’, one or more of which would make a good lesson starter and Henry Ernest Dudeney’s – Amusements in Mathematicsa puzzle collection (with solutions).
+Looking at the free offerings, these include Henry Ernest Dudeney’s – Amusements in Mathematics a puzzle collection (with solutions).
 The first set of puzzles will offer a trip down memory lane for those who remember money – pre-decimal!
 There are several categories of puzzles available.
-Or try Edwin Abbott’s Flatand the tale of a two-dimensional world occupied by geometric figures.

-Another Amazon search for low cost books is a search on popular Mathematics books, price low to high. which returns popular Mathematics and Science books for as little as 99p.
-The free books include some Open University eBooks including some titles on Mathematics, see for example Maths Everywhere, Using visualisation in maths teaching, Starting with maths: Patterns and formulas, and Working on your own Mathematics.
+Further free books include some Open University eBooks including some titles on Mathematics, see for example Using visualisation in maths teaching, Starting with maths: Patterns and formulas, and Working on your own Mathematics.

 From Hodder see these brilliant worked examples for the new Advanced Level Specification, see Advanced Level – Worked Examples for details.

-Jonny Griffiths investigative activities for the pure A Level Mathematics classroom are well known (details are included in the A Level resources pages, see RISPS.
+Jonny Griffiths’ investigative activities for the pure A Level Mathematics classroom are well known (details are included in the A Level resources pages, see RISPS.
 He has now published Further Risps, forty rich tasks for the pure Further Mathematics classroom.
-In these unusual times Jonny has generously made the pdf version available free from www.further-risps.co.uk.
+Jonny has generously made the pdf version available free from www.further-risps.co.uk.

-ATM are providing some free resources.
+ATM is providing some free resources.
 More from Jonny Griffiths – a free resource for KS5 is a complete publication, The Proving Ground – an introduction to mathematical proof.
-This e-book offers forty easy to understand problems classified by one of three levels, level 3 has problems which have not been resolved.
+This e-book offers forty easy to understand problems classified by one of three levels, level 3 has problems that have not been resolved.
 The book is very clearly structured, a notes page is provided for each problem, best accessed after trying the problem first.
-There are also Learning Pages which introduce different proof techniques.
+There are also Learning Pages that introduce different proof techniques.
 The home page is the contents page with links to all parts of the book.

 For GCSE try:

 Complete GCSE Maths Revision text from CLCnet.
 Don’t be put off by the 2007 date – this is still useful.
-The text includes numerous set of questions for each topic by grade with solutions for all the examples.
+The text includes numerous sets of questions for each topic by (legacy!) grade with solutions for all the examples.

-‘Street Fighting Mathematics‘ by Sanjoy Mahajan, with the excellent sub-title ‘The Art of Educated Guessing and Opportunistic Problem Solving’ (note the open access title link on the left to a free pdf).
+‘Street Fighting Mathematics‘ by Sanjoy Mahajan, with the excellent sub-title ‘The Art of Educated Guessing and Opportunistic Problem Solving’.
+Choose Open Access to download a free pdf edition.

 Thanks to Stephen Cavadino, I came across Nix the Tricks by Tina Cardone and many other contributors.
 This looks like an interesting read – discussing how the use of ‘tricks’ can lead to misconceptions.